mreider/am/agilemarkdown-project/introduce-velocity.md

 @falconandy just the day of the Sunday, or the Monday, like "July 08" is fine. sent by @mreider at 2018-07-04 11:51 PM

+@mreider done - now it's a Sunday date of a week sent by @falconandy at 2018-07-05 01:03 PM

 ## Attachments